How to install and configure LEMP on Debian 12

 Install Nginx Web Server on Debian 12

-The lines at the end of the installation process, the lines should look like this:
+Lines at the end of the installation process, lines must look as follows:

 Setting up nginx-common (1.22.1-9) ...